Harika-11/Harika-11/README.md

 💬 Have any questions about software development, programming, or technology in general?
 Feel free to reach out!
 I'm always happy to share my knowledge and engage in stimulating conversations.

-📫 You can reach me via email at your.email@example.com or connect with me on LinkedIn here.
+📫 You can reach me via email at your email harikareddy082@gmail.com or connect with me on LinkedIn here.

 😄 Pronouns: She/Her